 If the entity definition is an EntityValue, the defined entity is called an internal entity.
 There is no separate physical storage object, and the content of the entity is given in the declaration.
-Note that some processing of entity and character references in the literal entity value may be required to produce the correct replacement text: see [4.5, Construction of Internal Entity Replacement Text].
+Note that some processing of entity and character references in the literal entity value may be required to produce the correct replacement text: see § 4.5 - Construction of Internal Entity Replacement Text on page 27.